vanhoefm/fragattacks/research/README.md

 How commands match to CVEs is listed below.
 Note that for implementation flaws we list a reference CVE identifier, however, vendors may use different CVEs because an implementation vulnerability normally receives a unique CVE for each affected codebase.
-We nevertheless recommend to always refer to (or somehow include) these reference CVEs as a way to easily refer to each type of discovered implementation flaw.
+We nevertheless recommend to always refer to these reference CVEs as a way to easily refer to each type of discovered implementation flaw.

 <a id="id-test-sanity"></a>
 ## 7.1.
 Sanity checks